-I came here especially with my mother to have a look at the stars in the ceiling, but we were in awe when we saw the other beautiful artefacts in the church.
+I came here especially with my mother to have a look at the stars on the ceiling, but we were in awe when we saw the other beautiful artifacts in the church.
 Most of our churches are Lutheran churches and they are not very ornate compared to other churches.

-The altarpiece is the oldest artefact in the church, dating back to the 14th century.
-This is the only artefact left in the church from the Catholic period.
+The altarpiece is the oldest artifact in the church, dating back to the 14th century.
+This is the only artifact left in the church from the Catholic period.

-The pulpit is from the Netherlands and was donated to the church in 1696 by Lauritz Gottrup, who also donated several other beautiful artefacts to the church.
+The pulpit is from the Netherlands and was donated to the church in 1696 by Lauritz Gottrup, who also donated several other beautiful artifacts to the church.

 At Þingeyrar one of the biggest manors in Iceland was erected, where Chieftains resided.
-So this was quite an important place in Iceland.
+So this was quite an important place in Iceland's history.

 Þingeyrar derives its name from "Þing-" meaning Parliament, as legislative assemblies were held here in Húnaþing during the Commonwealth Period from 930-1264.

 By Þingeyrakirkja church you will find a Visitor Centre, called Klausturstofa.
 It is built in the liking of Þingeyrakirkja church, out of stone and complements the church - very well made.
-At the Visitor Centre you can get get guidance to the church for a small fee.
+At the Visitor Centre, you can get guidance to the church for a small fee.

 On the walls of the Visitor Centre are drawings from the Saga, which took place here in Vatnsdalur valley, Vatnsdæla Saga.
 I bought here a very good map, the Vatnsdæla Saga Heritage Map.

-At the Visitor Centre you will find a replica of Flateyjarbók, the Flatey Book, which is the largest and most impressive of all Icelandic manuscript dating back to the Middle Ages, written in ca 1387-1394.
+At the Visitor Centre, you will find a replica of Flateyjarbók, the Flatey Book, which is the largest and most impressive of all Icelandic manuscripts dating back to the Middle Ages, written in around 1387-1394.
 It mostly tells the story of the Norwegian kings.

-The Visitor Centre at Þingeyrar and Þingeyrakirkja church are open in summer time from June 1st - August 31st from 10:00-17:00.
+The Visitor Centre at Þingeyrar and Þingeyrakirkja church are open in the summertime from June 1st - August 31st from 10:00-17:00.